ellipsis-drive/python-package/docs/util/index.md

     ellipsis.util.saveVector()

-Saves geopandas as shape
+Saves geopandas dataFrame as a geopackage file

 **Mandatory arguments**

-- targetFile (string) path to write ot
+- targetFile (string or bytes) path to write to
 - features (geopandas data frame) a geopandas dataframe to save

+## savePointCloud

+    ellipsis.util.savePointCloud()

+Saves a geopandas dataFrame with columns x,y,z,red,green and blue as las file

+**Mandatory arguments**

+- targetFile (string or bytes) path to write to
+- features (geopandas dataFrame) a geopandas dataframe to save